brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 * Inconsistent rendering times of UI components
 * Transitional animations
 * Detecting errored and invalid UI states
-* Page-change navigations and re-loads
+* Page-change navigations and reloads

 Many of these issues disappear if the test runner has some way of reliably determining when it can actually do its assertions.
 An easy way to do that is by